joshkim3819/DiamondDetector/README.md

 # Model Architecture

 The model is composed of three main steps
-  1. **Detection**: Utilized Pytorch's YOLOv5 to identify and label diamonds within provided images
-    Note: Images would ideally have only diamonds, but could include diamonds on rings or necklaces
+  1. **Detection**: Utilized Pytorch's YOLOv5 to identify and label diamonds within provided images (Images would ideally have only diamonds, but could include diamonds on rings or necklaces)
-  2. **Classification**: Utilize Tensorflow's EfficientNetB3 to finetune model to assist in categorizing real/fake diamonds
+  3. **Classification**: Utilize Tensorflow's EfficientNetB3 to finetune model to assist in categorizing real/fake diamonds
-  3. **Evaluation**: Score of how well the model performed (correct/total sample size)
+  4. **Evaluation**: Score of how well the model performed (correct/total sample size)
-  4. **Data**:
+  5. **Data**:
     a.
 Training Data: Includes Real and Fake
     b.
 Validation Data: Includes Real and Fake